 5) What happens next if I agree that my child can be included in this study?

 If you decide for your child to take part, you will be asked to sign the consent form.
 Next, brief details identifying your child and answering a few questions about your child’s health and medical conditions will be entered into a computer.
+If you are willing for your child to have convalescent plasma you may need 1 or 2 extra blood tests (to check your blood group), in line with standard NHS procedures.
 The computer will then allocate your child at random (like rolling a dice) to one of the possible treatment options.
 In all cases this will include the usual standard of care for your hospital.
 It may also include an additional treatment, which might be given by mouth or into a vein via a cannula.
 Neither you nor the doctors can choose which of these options your child will be allocated to.
 If your child’s condition is severe or should deteriorate, then your doctors may choose to enter your child into a second phase in which the computer will allocate your child at random again to one of the further possible treatment options (in addition to your previous study treatment and always including usual standard of care for your hospital).

 Additional information about your child’s health will be recorded and entered into the study computer but no additional visits will be required after your child leaves the hospital.
 In some instances, information about your child’s health (both prior to, during, and after the study) may be obtained from medical records or databases (including NHS Digital, Public Health England, other equivalent bodies, and genetic or other research databases if your child has provided samples to them) so that the study team can get more detailed or longer term information about the effects of the study treatments on your child’s health for up to 10 years after the end of your child’s participation.